 The 2012 September minimum ice extent was only approximately half the mean sea ice extent from the period 1979-2000, - often

 referred to as a relative stabil period for the sea ice extent.
 The blue trend

 line in the figure has a negative slope of approximately 60000 km2 per year.
-The data are provided
+The data is provided

 Mean September sea ice extent in millions of km2 for the northern hemisphere

-since 1978 (NSIDC).
+since 1978.
 This is a comparable measure to annual minimum sea ice extent.

-The blue line indicate the decreasing trend in September ice extent.
+The black line indicate the decreasing trend in September ice extent.